INITIATIVE FOR FREE TRADE

 IFT’s President is the Conservative MEP Daniel Hannan.
 IFT is managed by an Executive Board, and has an International Advisory Board, which includes former heads of government, trade ministers and business leaders.

-IFT is funded by donations from private individuals, companies and corporations.
-If you would like to support our work, please visit our donate page.
+IFT is funded by donations and grants from private individuals, commercial and non-commercial organisations, supplemented by revenue from some publication sales and conferences.
+If you would like to support our work, please visit our donation page.

 INTERNATIONAL ADVISORY BOARD